ruiagmsousa/ruiagmsousa.github.io/content/papers/agg-green-elasticity/index.md

 tags: ["Energy","Macroeconomics","Elasticity of Substitution Estimation"]
 author: ["Rui Sousa"]
 description: "Working Paper"
 summary: "This paper proposes a new metholody to estimate the elasticity of substitution between pollutant and non-pollutant energy for the US.
-With a point estimate of 0.6, much closer to 1 than previously thought, the energy transition will be slower and more painful.
-Subsidies are not a sufficient policy tool when used alone."
+With a point estimate of 0.6, much closer to unity than previously thought, the energy transition will be slower and more painful.
+This suggests that subsidies are not a sufficient policy tool when used alone."
 cover:
     image: "us_y_ts_energy_use_vs_price.png"
     alt: "Prices and Quantities"